 equery which inside chroot:

-equery which foo/bar equery-amd64-generic which foo/bar equery-daisy which foo/bar
+equery which foo/bar equery-amd64-generic which foo/bar equery-cherry which foo/bar

 Make sure your new ebuild is the one being picked up.
 Your upgrade with patch is now ready for testing.
 Return to the testing step of the process above.